Jennie Lee Riddle

 2011 saw the release of the title-track song "One True God", featured on NewSong's latest album.
 The song was also performed by them during a Winter Jam Tour in 2012, billed as the world's largest Christian music tour.

 The newest musical endeavor of Jennie's is the forming of People & Songs community, the 1st release of her Opus Collective, and the subsequent 1st release in the Simple Collection Series, "I Stand Before Almighty God Alone".
 Opus 1 enjoyed a No. 1 debut on iTunes and has since received all five-star reviews, in addition to being touted by Worship Leader Magazine as the Indie Best of Best for 2012 and listed in the top 10 albums of 2012 by New Release Tuesday.

+Formerly, Jennie worked as a staff writer for Integrity Music and as a recruiter for the National Praise and Worship Institute.
+She volunteered her remaining time to the Gospel Music Association where she served as co-coordinator for Immerse for several years.
+She has been married to Darrin Riddle since 1988, and they have four adult children.

 In addition to songwriting, Riddle is also a speaker, teacher, and church music consultant.
 She regularly teaches at conferences and events.

-Native Texan, currently resides in Laporte, Indiana with her husband, Jennie continues to pou into the community with music and service.
+A native Texan, Riddle currently resides in Laporte, Indiana with her husband.

-Formerly, Jennie worked as a staff writer for Integrity Music and as a recruiter for the National Praise and Worship Institute.
-She volunteered her remaining time to the Gospel Music Association where she served as co-coordinator for Immerse for several years.
-She has been married to Darrin Riddle since 1988, and have four adult children.

-Actively teaching and mentoring, Jennie can be found at classrooms, churches and conferences ministering to songwriters and leaders.